 3 Reasons RVing in Hawaii is Difficult

 Despite the lovely parks and camping areas, you won’t see many RVs in Hawaii for many reasons.
-It’s impractical to ship RVs from the mainland to the island due to the large expenses of transportation, RVs would cost too much to be practical on a large scale.
+It’s impractical to ship RVs from the mainland to the island due to the significant expenses of transportation, RVs would cost too much to be practical on a large scale.

 The weather and climate of Hawaii are also a large deterrent, the combination of humidity, salty air, precipitation and even insect population would cause damage, rust, and corrosion on many materials that make up RV bodies and parts.